 However, there are trade-offs.
 Messaging costs can climb if you rely heavily on SMS (at $0.09 each).
 The lack of an internal staff chat or undo function may frustrate busy clinics.
 Reporting is data-rich but entirely tabular (no live dashboards).
 And because pricing is per user, small practices should be mindful of when to add seats.

-In summary, Zanda remains a robust choice for allied health practices.
-It offers comprehensive tools from booking to billing, and its recent updates (rebranding, telehealth enhancements, AI features) keep it competitive.
+In summary, Zanda is a robust choice for allied health practices: physiotherapists, psychologists, chiropractors, occupational therapists, and multi-disciplinary teams.
+It offers comprehensive tools from booking to billing, and its integrations with Medicare, Tyro, Stripe, and Physitrack make it particularly well-suited to Australian clinical workflows.
 Just be sure to account for messaging fees and plan your subscription level carefully.

 FAQs about Zanda Practice Management Software